LGC decorators Ltd

 Sash Window Repair and Painting – Preparation:

 There are small awkward bits to sash wooden windows, that can be hard to reach when sanding, but effort should be made to the whole surface without leaving the tiniest places, where the water could penetrate.
 This is the key phase.
-Sometime it’s worth taking the beading off and removing top and bottom parts from the frame in order to get the best results and make the open and close again.
-Painter should make extra effort when removing old paint and strip the whole window if necessary, without leaving any flaking paint, which will cause the paint to fail much sooner than you would want.
-If there are any rotten parts to the wooden window, then this should be replaces or scraped out as much as possible.
-Any rotten part should be painted with special primer/hardener for the best results.
+Sometime it’s worth taking the beading off and removing top and bottom parts from the frame in order to get the best results and make them open and close again.
+Sash window painter should make the extra effort when removing old paint and strip the whole window frame if necessary, without leaving any flaking paint, which will cause the paint to fail much sooner than you would want.
+If there are any rotten parts to the wooden window, then this should be replaced or scraped out as much as possible.
+Any rotten parts should be painted with special primer/hardener for the best results.
 Only then this can be filled either using two part wood filler or for the best results window care system dryflex.
 For the best results both parts of sash window should be removed as wells as all the beading and stripped of paint completely as well as the frame itself.
 Once this is done you can move on to the next step, which is filling.
 For wooden windows always use the right filler.
 Don’t ever use powder fillers!
 To get the windows work right and to last for very long time you need to spend some time on every detail and every part should be prepared properly.
 Sash window repair is not an easy task, so anyone who wants to do it themselves should be prepared for a lot of hard work.
 Once all wooden window repairs are completed, all the loose paint either scraped out or stripped completely then filled and the whole wooden window surface is sanded thoroughly, only then you can move on to the next step, which is painting.

 Sash Window Repair and Painting: